 "The role of Audlem Parish Council is to promote and manage the smooth running and sustainable development of our community in a democratic, prudent and non-discriminatory way, achieving this by adherence to the highest standards.
 Further it should represent the views and aims of the parish in external affairs, directly or via devolved bodies."

-Every 4 years all the seats on the Parish Council are up for election.
-(The last election was held in May 2015.)
+Every four years all the seats on the Parish Council are up for election.
 If you have a little time to spare and are interested in helping to support our local community in this unpaid capacity, you may wish to consider standing.
-The next election will take place in May 2019 and will be advertised on the Parish Council notice board in the village centre.
-In the meantime casual vacancies sometimes occur between elections.
+The next election will take place in May 2023 and will be advertised on the Parish Council notice board in the village centre.
+In the meantime casual vacancies can occur between elections.
 These vacancies are advertised to a strict compliance code set by CEC on AudlemOnline and the noticeboard.

-Parish Council meetings generally take place on the 1st Monday of every month (except June and July).
+Parish Council meetings generally take place on the first Monday of every month (except June and July).
 There is no meeting in August.
 The meetings commence at 7.00 pm.
 During the current Covid 19 pandemic meetings where possible will take place under strict social distancing guidelines at Audlem Public Hall.
 You are invited to come to meetings and listen to proceedings.
 Before each meeting there is an opportunity for residents to raise matters of concern or comment on the business listed in the agenda.

 Agendas and minutes appear on the web site and are displayed in the notice board immediately before and after monthly meetings.
 All financial expenditure is detailed within the Minutes of meetings; other financial documents are also currently available under the heading Parish Council Minutes.
 Every quarter the Parish Newsletter ("Around Audlem") is produced which includes some reports on Parish Council business and village organisations as well as forthcoming events.
 Copies of this are delivered to all households in the village and are also available for collection in the village newsagents.